willemsiers/3DConnectFourGameServer/README.md

 When a move is denied, two messages will be send.
 First an error message will be send.
 Then another "make move" message is send.

 The game over message contains a winning move array to see where you or the opponent have placed the winning move.

+After the game over state, when one player wants to restart and the other does not, the game is reset and both players will be placed in the lobby.

 ### Timeout